CostyGeorge/LMIC-node_Sensor-for-Helium-Network/README.md

 Start up Visual Studio Code/PlatformIO.
 Open/Clone the repo here.
 [https://github.com/Chiumanfu/LMIC-node](https://github.com/Chiumanfu/LMIC-node)

 This is a branch of the LMIC-node project from lnlp.
 It is an excellent baseline for a LORA sensor project.
 It’s clean, flexible and very well documented.
+Scroll to the bottom of this readme for the original repo's info.
 [https://github.com/lnlp/LMIC-node](https://github.com/lnlp/LMIC-node)

 Open the file keyfiles/lorawan-keys.h.
 Enter the key info.